curlpipe/ox/tasks.todo.md

 0.2.7 (Small patches) { Small tweaks and large rewrites to make Ox more comfy }
 - [ ] Themes
-  - [ ] Allow changing of colours of warning, info and error messages in config file
-    - [ ] Add to configuration file
-    - [ ] Apply
   - [ ] Highlight search and replace messages
     - [ ] Add token priorities and background tokens
   - [ ] Transparent background